Rubella is usually a mild viral illness.

 If a pregnant woman catches rubella – especially in the first three months of her pregnancy – it can lead to birth defects in her unborn baby.
 This may include deafness, cataracts, heart problems, intellectual disability, behavioural problems, and in some cases, miscarriage can occur.

 Your family/whānau’s best protection against rubella is to be immunised.
 Protection from rubella is part of the free measles, mumps, rubella (MMR) vaccinations given to children at 12 months and 15 months of age.
 There is no rubella-only vaccine available in NZ.
 If you think you or your child may not have had these vaccinations, see your doctor.

 All women of child-bearing age can be screened at no cost to see whether they’re immune to rubella.
 Checking for rubella immunity should be done before a woman gets pregnant as MMR vaccination is not recommended in pregnancy.
 Men should ensure that they have had their two free MMR vaccinations.
 This prevents them from catching the disease, and protects pregnant women and those unable to be vaccinated.

 If you are concerned about rubella call Healthline on 0800 611 116 or contact your doctor or practice nurse.

 Rubella is spread through the air by swallowing or breathing in the cough or sneeze droplets from someone who has the disease.
 People with rubella are infectious from a week before the rash appears until a week after.

-If you’ve caught rubella, it takes 2-3 weeks before you get sick.
+If you’ve caught rubella it takes around two to three weeks to then become sick.

-In teenagers and adults, there are usually 1-5 days of feeling unwell, fever, runny nose, and cough.
+Teenagers and adults normally spend one to five days feeling unwell with a fever, runny nose and cough.
 This is followed by symptoms of:

 There are no specific treatments for rubella and symptoms usually go away after a few days.
 There are things you can do to help you feel better, such as: